Peligrietzer/feral_machines/posts/evo_vx.md

-genetic operators with it everywhere it goes -- "the artificial organisms are not trapped in virtual systems anymore", SPTH writes, in the conclusion to the first of his series of essays on Evoris and Evolus, "they can finally move freely -- they took the redpill" (18).
+genetic operators with it everywhere it goes -- "the artificial organisms are not trapped in virtual systems anymore", SPTH writes, in the conclusion to the first of his series of essays on Evoris and Evolus, "they can finally move freely -- they took the redpill").

 ## The Future of Evolutionary Viruses